injamam00155/CSE303-sec-04-Group-03/README.md

         git clone https://github.com/injamam00155/CSE303-sec-04-Group-03.git

 2. Open the terminal (or command prompt), and cd into the cloned directory.
-3. [Optional] Create a virtual environment.
+3. Create a virtual environment.
 Use you may use command:

         python -m venv env